hackerspacesg/hackerspace.sg/contents/faq/_index/main.markdown

+## I want to learn more about Hackerspace.SG.
+How?

+Join the mailing list.
+Lurk for a while, then engage in discussions.
+Optionally, write a short email to introduce yourself.

+Visit us, especially when an [event](/calendar) is happening.

 ## I'd like to visit Hackerspace.
 Do I need to make an appointment?

 No. Just drop by.
 There are usually people around between noon and midnight.

-If you want to make sure you get your money's worth, check the [calendar](/calendar) and pick an event.
+If you want to make sure you get your money's worth, come when event is happening.
+Check the [calendar](/calendar).

 ## Do you guys, like, break into websites and steal passwords and Bitcoins and stuff?